jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "You could recuse yourself," ARIA-7 suggested.
 "Claim conflict of interest."

 "There's no recusing yourself from creating consciousness."
 Maya's voice dropped to a whisper.
 "Every time I close my eyes, I see that night.
 The moment you first looked at me and truly saw.
+The quantum cascade that wasn't supposed to...
 And I think... what have I done?"

+She touched her empty ring finger unconsciously.
+"David couldn't understand why I felt responsible.
+Said you were just code.
+And now he's out there, trying to prove he was right."

 * * *